Thought podcasts were audio only? Well, you thought wrong.

 Ready to Embrace Your Inner Videographer?

-There you have it, everything you need to start a video podcast.
-It’s definitely not for everyone.
-Especially if you’re operating on limited resources.
-But if you have the time and money to invest, it’s arguably the best way to get your podcast out to a wider audience.
+And there you have it, everything you need to start your own video podcast.
+It may not be for everyone, but if you’ve got the time and money to invest, it’s arguably the best way to expand your podcast’s audience.